 There will be no curve at the end of the term.
-Consequently, you are not in competition with anyone for a grade, so work together!
-The activities and assignments from which you will earn your grade are designed to promote your learning and the behaviors that tend to lead to learning.
+Consequently, you are not in competition with anyone for a grade.
+Grades will be based on your percentage in the course.

-Grades will be based on your percentage in the course and assigned a grade by Canvas based on the grading scheme below.
-There will not be opportunities to receive extra credit or bump up your grade beyond what is offered during the course.
+Please do not email me to ask for ways to increase your grade or meet a cut-off at the end of the quarter.
+There will not be opportunities to receive extra credit or bump up your grade beyond what is offered in the course.
 This would not be ethical or fair to your fellow students.
 Do the work, read through "How to Study for This Course," "Learn How to Study Using Retrieval Practice," and "Creating Study Guides," set aside study time, and commit to finding effective and efficient study methods that work for you to learn the material.
 Please talk with me if you have concerns as soon as possible.

-Course Surveys 1% Drop the lowest 1 score of 6

-Syllabus Quiz .5%

-Discussion Section Activities & Participation 10% Drop the lowest 2 scores of 10

-Reading Reflections 9.5% Drop lowest 2 scores of 9

-Homework 9% (80% completion needed for 100%)

-Midterms 1, 2, & Final Exam 22% Mt1, 22% Mt2, Final 26%

-Midterms 1, 2, & Final Exam

-o% Mt1 or Mt2, 34% Mt1 or Mt2, Final 36%
+Course Surveys 1% Drop the lowest 1 score of 6 Discussion Section Activities & Participation 10% Drop the lowest 1 score of 9 Reading Reflections 10% Drop lowest 2 scores of 9 Homework 9% (80% completion needed for 100%) Midterms 1, 2, & Final Exam 22% Mt1, 22% Mt2, Final 26% OR Midterms 1, 2, & Final Exam 0% Mt1 or Mt2, 34% Mt1 or Mt2, Final 36% Total 100%

-Total 100% 98-100% A+
+98-100% A+